taikedz/GoArgs/README.md

 Elsewise, please treat it as a learning tool for its easy-to-read implementation.
 This package did begin as a learning project, started whilst on an airplane.

-More-established packages exist that also offer partial drop-in capability, as well as support for short options, and `--` terminated arguments sequences:
+More-established packages exist that also offer partial drop-in capability, as well as support for combined short options, and the `--` arguments sequence separator:

 * Two which I am aware of:
     * <https://pkg.go.dev/github.com/spf13/pflag>